proksee-project/ProkaML/README.md

 - Assembly method
 - Sequencing technology

-The genomic attributes are obtained from `GetMetadata` class in `get_genomic_attributes.py`.
-A file `Acholeplasma_laidlawii_chunk1_idlist.txt` containing UIDs will generate `Acholeplasma_laidlawii_chunk1_metadata.txt` upon running of Step 3.
+The genomic attributes are obtained from the `get_genomic_metadata.py` script from the `AttributeMetadata` class.
+A file named `Acholeplasma_laidlawii_chunk1_idlist.txt` containing UIDs will generate `Acholeplasma_laidlawii_chunk1_metadata.txt` upon the running of Step 3.

 Step 4: The annotated metadata files are concatenated.
-The naming of concatenated files are based on the grouping in step 2. e.g. species with > 1000 assembly records, with UIDs in `id_list_major` and with different metadata annotated fileparts (from step 3) are concatenated as `major_species_metadata.txt`.
+The naming of concatenated files is based on the grouping in Step 2. *E.g.* species with >= 1000 assembly records, with UIDs in `id_list_major` and with different metadata annotated fileparts (from Step 3) are concatenated as `major_species_metadata.txt`.
 Overall, there are four concatenated metadata files named as:
 - `major_species_metadata.txt` for species >= 1000 assemblies each
 - `large_species_metadata.txt` for species < 1000 but >= 100 assemblies each
 - `intermediate_species_metadata.txt` for species < 100 but >= 10 assemblies each
 - `minor_species_metadata.txt` for species < 10 assemblies each
 In order to conduct analytical strategies with well represented species, the `minor_species_metadata.txt` file containing metadata for species with poor representation in the NCBI assembly database is not used.
-The other annotated metadata files : `major_species_metadata.txt`, `large_species_metadata.txt` and `intermediate_species_metadata.txt` are concatenated together as `well_represented_species_metadata.txt` with a one-line column header file `metadata_header.txt` appended at the beginning.
+The other annotated metadata files: `major_species_metadata.txt`, `large_species_metadata.txt` and `intermediate_species_metadata.txt` are concatenated together as `well_represented_species_metadata.txt` with a one-line column header file `metadata_header.txt` appended at the beginning.
 The resulting file forms the starting point for subsequent analyses.

 ## adding additional genomic attributes
 The scripts for adding custom genomic attributes are in the directory `add_genomic_attributes`.